Pioneer Loyal Orange Lodge No. 1307

 Pioneer Loyal Orange Lodge No. 1307 of Fort Garry, Manitoba was the first Orange Lodge to be organized in the Prairie region of what would become a part of Canada.
 The reason for the spread of Orangeism into the Prairies was the execution of Orangeman Thomas Scott from Perth, Ontario on March 4th, 1870 by Louis Riel's insurrectionary forces in the Red River Colony.

-LOL 1307 was organized on September 18, 1870 aboard the steamship Jessie McKenney anchored at Fort Garry.
-Below is a table showing the first members of the Lodge and their origins with other lodges in Ontario.
+Pioneer was organized on September 18th, 1870 aboard the steamship Jessie McKenney anchored at Fort Garry.

 Founding members of Pioneer Loyal Orange Lodge No. 1307

 The warrant for the Lodge was donated to Archives of Manitoba by Norman Matheson and Lorne Tummon in the 1980's.

 With information from Brian McConnell and the The Queen's Own Rifles of Canada Regimental Museum and Archives.